Fall Protection Equipment and Scissor Lifts – Separating Myths from Facts

 For scissor lift fall protection, our training courses definitely separate myths from facts.
 Let’s look at some of the most common ones now!

-Scissor Lift Fall Protection – What You Need to Know
+Scissor Lift Fall Protection and Fall Protection Lifts: What You Need to Know

 Here are some myths and facts related to scissor lift fall protection.